Small dog, less crap.

 Design is in my blood.
 My grandfather Gordon Croft was a partner in the family business Croft Printing Ltd. a commercial printer in Toronto, which operated from 1916 to 1986.
 And my Dad created and ran a local real estate paper in the early 1970s in Oshawa.
 In 1992, I graduated from the Graphic Design program at Durham College (with honors!) and I’ve been working in the field for over 25 years with a style and flair that is truly my own.
 My first graphic design job was with renowned Toronto editorial designer and artist James Ireland, where I worked as a layout artist on such publications as Today’s Parent.

 After a few years of freelance jobs, I joined Adinfinitum, a fresh young design studio that specialized in music and entertainment industry design.
 It was there that I honed my skills to tailor fit the industry where I found my niche.
 Sadly, Adinfinitum closed in 2005, and I started with the help and encouragement of my entertainment clients, my own graphic design studio, Small Dog Design.

-In 2010 I was joined in the business by my husband Bill and 2015 marked the 10 Year Anniversary of Small Dog Design.
+In 2010 I was joined in the business by my husband Bill.

 Hi.
 I’m Bill and I’m a movieholic.
 I worked in entertainment retail management for over 25 years, 15 of those with HMV.
 This experience has not only honed my knowledge of music and film to such a degree that I’m killer at bar trivia (which enables me appear much cooler than I actually am), but it also gave me unique insight into what people will buy when they’re looking for music or movies.
 The good news is, you benefit from this (ultra cool) knowledge when it comes to customizing your designs to appeal to your desired audience.